-The coastline in Normandy stretches from bay at Mont St Michel, up to Cherbourg, along the D-Day landing beaches, to Le Havre, Dieppe and beyond.
+The coastline in Normandy stretches from the bay at Mont-Saint-Michel, up to Cherbourg, along the D-Day landing beaches, to Le Havre, Dieppe and beyond.
 The Alabaster Coast which starts just north of Le Havre in Upper Normandy is characterised by the imposing white cliffs and white shingle.
 The D-Day landing beaches of Sword, Omaha, Gold, Juno and Utah offer a different perspective and are a reminder of the significant role they played in the events of 1944.

 Other coasts include the Cotentin (or Cherbourg) Peninsula, the Bay of Mont St Michel and the Côte Fleurie.